 xts is a package that allows

-us to do this easily.
-We also set the frequency of the time-series object
+you to do this easily.
+You can also set the frequency of the time-series object

 to 168.
-This is because we expect the number of pickups to fluctuate with
+This is because the number of pickups is expected to fluctuate with

 a fixed pattern every week, and there are 168 hours in a week, or in other

 words, 168 data points in each seasonal period.
-If we wanted to model
+If you want to model

-the data as having a seasonality of 1 day, we can change the frequency
+the data as having a seasonality of 1 day, you can change the frequency

 parameter to 24.